-The New Zealand SBT fishery began as a winter fishery in the early 1980s, with small handline and troll vessels.
+The New Zealand SBT fishery began as a winter small boat handline and troll fishery in the early 1980s.
 Most fishing by these vessels was in July and August.
-Since 1990, these methods have been only a minor component of the fishery, because SBT quota had generally been caught by longline vessels by the time the handline fishery started.
-During the 1980s to mid-1990s, most longlining was conducted by foreign licensed longliners from Japan.
+Since 1990, these methods have comprised only a minor component of the fishery, because SBT quota had generally been caught by longline vessels by the time the handline fishery started.
+During the 1980s to mid-1990s most longlining was conducted by foreign licensed longliners from Japan.
 Declining catch rates, shortened seasons of availability, and reports of increased operating costs in the EEZ resulted in the foreign licensed fleet ceasing operations in 1995.
-Domestic longlining began in 1991 and steadily increased to over 150 vessels in 2002 before declining to the current low of 44 vessels.
+Domestic longlining began in 1991 and steadily increased to over 150 vessels in 2002 before declining to the current low of 56 vessels.